ibm-cloud-docs/containers/performance.md

-## Changing the Calico maximum transmission unit (MTU)
+## Changing the maximum transmission unit (MTU) for clusters using Calico
 {: #calico-mtu}

-Increase or decrease the Calico plug-in maximum transmission unit (MTU) to meet the network throughput requirements of your environment.
+You can increase or decrease the worker node and Calico plug-in maximum transmission unit (MTU) to meet the network throughput requirements of your environment.
 {: shortdesc}

-These steps are applicable to clusters that run version [1.29](/docs/containers?topic=containers-cs_versions) or later.
-Additionally, all VPC worker nodes support jumbo frames, but classic infrastructure only supports jumbo frames on bare metal workers.
+All VPC worker nodes support up to a 9000 MTU, and classic bare metal worker nodes also support up to a 9000 MTU.
+Classic virtual servers only support the standard 1500 MTU, so if your cluster has any classic virtual server worker nodes, do not increase either the worker node or the Calico MTU.
 {: note}

 Changing maximum transmission unit (MTU) values can have unexpected results, especially in complex networking environments.
 To avoid disruption to your workflow, it is highly recommended that you test these changes on a development cluster before you make any changes to your production clusters.
 {: important}